dkornai/hhsd-testdata/README.md

 # HMDelimit_Test_Data

-This repo contains 4 different datasets used to test the species delimitation program HMDelimit
+This repo contains 4 different datasets used to test the species delimitation program hhsd

 ## Data sources